wuhanstudio/blog/content/blog/carla-tutorial.md

         time.sleep(0.005)
 ```

-The last thing I would like to mention is that: Do not forget to destroy the vehicle before terminating the program.
+The last thing I would like to mention is that: **Do not forget to destroy the vehicle before terminating the program**.

 ```
 vehicle.destroy()